cotarelo2/mac/README.md

-# a collection of Mac scripts
+a collection of mac scripts
-# work in progress